ktderosier/ReactWorkoutApp/README.md

 This is a workout app that allows you to build your own workout.
 There are existing exercises to choose from and the user can add their own.

+/////
+-Was not able to add functionality to save a workout to a user's profile yet.

 ////////Features to add:
 -Random workout generator that randomizes based on muslce type chosen and how many exercises you want to do.